MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -DefaultDomain
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DefaultDomain parameter specifies the domain name to append to values that are submitted to MAIL FROM or RCPT TO in the message envelope by a sending server if no domain name is provided.

-!!!
-Exchange Server 2016

 The DefaultDomain parameter specifies the default accepted domain to use for the Exchange organization.
 You can use any value that uniquely identifies the accepted domain.
 For example:

 - Name